Skvare/com.skvare.membershipextra/README.md

 # com.skvare.membershipextra

-This extension give multiple option to control membership renewal.
-For Fixed Membership type, you can set restrict Renewal until Rollver date is over.
-For Rolling Membership type you can set day and unit for restrict membership renewal before end date.
+This extension gives multiple options to control membership renewal.
+For the fixed membership type, you can restrict renewal until the rollover date is over.
+For the rolling membership type, you can set a day and unit for restricting membership renewal before the end date.

-You can restrict the Membership Type Signup/Renewal based on Group contact, If contact is not part of Group.
+You can restrict the membership type signup or renewal based on group contact if the contact is not part of the group.

-This Extension provide Custom Membership Search which contain Membership Type Include Exclude along with Memebership Status and their dates.
-You can find contact those have Membership Type A but don't have Membership Type B.
+This extension provides a custom membership search that contains membership types (include, exclude), membership status, and dates.
+You can contact those who have Membership Type A but don't have Membership Type B.

 ## Requirements